Heritage Trades

 Restorative Masonry

-Restorative Masonry at the Perth Academy of Building Arts & Science is dedicated to the enduring craft of building in stone, brick, and mortar — materials that have shaped civilizations and defined the character of our built heritage.
-Students begin with the fundamentals: understanding how masonry structures stand, transfer load, and weather time.
-From foundations and load-bearing walls to arches, chimneys, and decorative elements, the program builds a deep technical competence grounded in both traditional methods and modern standards.
+Restorative Masonry at The Perth Academy of Building Arts & Science is dedicated to the enduring craft of building in stone, brick, and mortar — materials that have shaped civilizations and defined the character of our built heritage.
+Participants begin with the fundamentals: understanding how masonry structures stand, transfer load, and weather time.
+From foundations and load-bearing walls to arches, chimneys, and decorative elements, this course builds a deep technical competence grounded in both traditional methods and modern standards.

 Material Science & Stewardship